Georgia Rental Agreement

 Georgia Landlord Tenant Laws

-• Warranty of Habitability – Georgia landlords can only rent out habitable property, which means providing basic features like heat, plumbing, electricity, and sound structural elements.
-Landlords must repair any issues within a reasonable time after proper notice from the tenant.
+• Warranty of Habitability – Georgia landlords can only rent out habitable property.
+This means providing certain basic health and safety features like heat, plumbing, and electricity.
+Landlords must repair any issues within a reasonable time after proper notice.
 Failure to repair lets a tenant sue the landlord, repair and deduct, or terminate the lease.

-• Evictions – Georgia landlords may evict for rent default, lease violations, or illegal acts, among other things.
-Before filing eviction, landlords must serve tenants with prior notice to pay, comply, or quit, depending on the eviction type.
-Evictions in Georgia usually take weeks to months.
+• Evictions – Georgia landlords may evict for rent nonpayment, lease violations, or illegal acts, among other things.
+Before filing eviction, landlords must serve tenants with prior notice to pay, comply or quit, depending on the eviction type.
+This means most evictions in Georgia take weeks to months.

-• Security Deposits – Georgia does not cap the maximum amount of a security deposit.
-Upon lease termination, a landlord must return any unused portion of a tenant’s security deposit within 30 days.
+• Security Deposits – Georgia has no cap on the amount of a security deposit.
+A landlord must return any unused portion of a tenant’s security deposit within 30 days after the lease ends.

-• Lease Termination – Georgia lets tenants terminate a month-to-month lease with 30 days of advance notice.
-A fixed-term lease usually can’t be terminated early without cases of active military duty, landlord harassment, an uninhabitable property, or domestic abuse.
+• Lease Termination – Georgia landlords and tenants may end a month-to-month lease with 30 days of advance notice.
+Terminating a fixed-term lease early requires (in most cases) active military duty, landlord harassment, uninhabitable property, or domestic abuse.

 • Rent Increases and Fees – Georgia does not limit the amount or frequency of a rent increase.
-The state likewise does not regulate most late fees or other fees, except that returned check fees are capped at $30 or 5% of the returned check’s face value (whichever is greater), plus any financial institution fees.
+There’s no regulation for most late fees or other fees, except that returned check fees are capped at $30 or 5% of the returned check’s face value (whichever is greater), plus any financial institution fees.

-• Landlord Entry – Georgia landlords may enter rental property for purposes such as maintenance and inspections.
-With no state-specific entry requirements, landlords in Georgia can enter at reasonable times with reasonable notice (by custom, at least 24 hours).
-Entry requirements are temporarily suspended in emergency situations.
+• Landlord Entry – Georgia landlords may enter rental property for reasonable business purposes like maintenance and inspections.
+There are no state-specific notice requirements for entry.
+This means landlords may enter at reasonable times with reasonable notice (by custom, at least 24 hours).
+There’s no notice requirement in emergencies.

-• Settling Legal Disputes – Georgia allows its small claims courts to hear landlord-tenant disputes, as long as the amount in controversy is under $15,000.
-Unlike many states, Georgia’s small claims courts are allowed to hear eviction cases.
-The statute of limitations for most landlord-tenant issues is four years.
+• Settling Legal Disputes – Georgia lets small claims courts hear landlord-tenant disputes, as long as the amount in controversy is under $15,000.
+Unlike many states, Georgia’s small claims courts can hear eviction cases.
+The statute of limitations is four years for most housing issues.

 To learn more about landlord tenant laws in Georgia, click here.